mechpen/mechpen.github.io/src/posts/2020-04-27-cfs-group/index.md

 scheduling goal of CFS is to keep the `vruntime` of all running entities to be the same.

-The `vruntime` is calculated by dividing the physical CPU run time of the entity with a weight factor.
+The `vruntime` of an entity is calculated by dividing the physical run time of the entity with a weight factor.
 Assume a CPU has $n$ running entities.
 Entity $i$ has weight $w_i$ and CPU time $t_i$, $i=1, 2, ..., n$ then